oracle/terraform-provider-oci/website/docs/d/database_migration_connections.html.markdown

 The following attributes are exported:

-* `admin_credentials` - Database Administrator Credentials details.
-	* `username` - Administrator username
+* `additional_attributes` - An array of name-value pair attribute entries.
-* `certificate_tdn` - This name is the distinguished name used while creating the certificate on target database.
+	* `name` - The name of the property entry.
-* `compartment_id` - OCID of the compartment
+	* `value` - The value of the property entry.
-* `connect_descriptor` - Connect Descriptor details.
-	* `connect_string` - Connect string.
-	* `database_service_name` - Database service name.
-	* `host` - Host of the connect descriptor.
+* `compartment_id` - The OCID of the compartment.
+* `connection_string` - Connect descriptor or Easy Connect Naming method used to connect to a database.
-	* `port` - Port of the connect descriptor.
+* `connection_type` - Defines the type of connection.
+For example, ORACLE.
-* `credentials_secret_id` - OCID of the Secret in the Oracle Cloud Infrastructure vault containing the Database Connection credentials.
+* `database_id` - The OCID of the database being referenced.
+* `database_name` - The name of the database being referenced.
-* `database_id` - The OCID of the cloud database.
+* `db_system_id` - The OCID of the database system being referenced.
-* `database_type` - Database connection type.
 * `defined_tags` - Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 Example: `{"foo-namespace.bar-key": "value"}`
-* `display_name` - Database Connection display name identifier.
+* `description` - A user-friendly description.
+Does not have to be unique, and it's changeable.
+Avoid entering confidential information.
+* `display_name` - A user-friendly name.
+Does not have to be unique, and it's changeable.
+Avoid entering confidential information.
-* `freeform_tags` - Simple key-value pair that is applied without any predefined name, type or scope.
-Exists for cross-compatibility only.
-Example: `{"bar-key": "value"}`
+* `freeform_tags` - Free-form tags for this resource.
+Each tag is a simple key-value pair with no predefined name, type, or namespace.
+For more information, see Resource Tags.
+Example: {"Department": "Finance"}
-* `manual_database_sub_type` - Database manual connection subtype.
-This value can only be specified for manual connections.
+* `host` - The IP Address of the host.
-* `id` - The OCID of the resource
+* `id` - The OCID of the connection being referenced.
+* `ingress_ips` - List of ingress IP addresses from where to connect to this connection's privateIp.
+	* `ingress_ip` - A Private Endpoint IPv4 or IPv6 Address created in the customer's subnet.
+* `key_id` - The OCID of the key used in cryptographic operations.
-* `lifecycle_details` - A message describing the current state in more detail.
-For example, can be used to provide actionable information for a resource in Failed state.
+* `lifecycle_details` - The message describing the current state of the connection's lifecycle in detail.
+For example, can be used to provide actionable information for a connection in a Failed state.
 * `nsg_ids` - An array of Network Security Group OCIDs used to define network access for Connections.
-* `private_endpoint` - Oracle Cloud Infrastructure Private Endpoint configuration details.
+* `password` - The password (credential) used when creating or updating this resource.
-	* `compartment_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the compartment to contain the private endpoint.
+* `port` - The port to be used for the connection.
-	* `id` - [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of a previously created Private Endpoint.
-	* `subnet_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the customer's subnet where the private endpoint VNIC will reside.
-	* `vcn_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the VCN where the Private Endpoint will be bound to.
+* `private_endpoint_id` - The OCID of the resource being referenced.
-* `replication_credentials` - Database Administrator Credentials details.
+* `replication_password` - The password (credential) used when creating or updating this resource.
-	* `username` - Administrator username
+* `replication_username` - The username (credential) used when creating or updating this resource.
-* `ssh_details` - Details of the SSH key that will be used.
+* `secret_id` - The OCID of the resource being referenced.
+* `security_protocol` - Security Protocol to be used for the connection.
-	* `host` - Name of the host the SSH key is valid for.
+* `ssh_host` - Name of the host the SSH key is valid for.
+* `ssh_key` - Private SSH key string.
-	* `sudo_location` - Sudo location
+* `ssh_sudo_location` - Sudo location
-	* `user` - SSH user
+* `ssh_user` - The username (credential) used when creating or updating this resource.
+* `ssl_mode` - SSL mode to be used for the connection.
-* `state` - The current state of the Connection resource.
+* `state` - The Connection's current lifecycle state.
+* `subnet_id` - Oracle Cloud Infrastructure resource ID.
 * `system_tags` - Usage of system tag keys.
 These predefined keys are scoped to namespaces.
 Example: `{"orcl-cloud.free-tier-retained": "true"}`
+* `technology_type` - The type of MySQL source or target connection.
+Example: OCI_MYSQL represents Oracle Cloud Infrastructure MySQL HeatWave Database Service
-* `time_created` - The time the Connection resource was created.
-An RFC3339 formatted datetime string.
+* `time_created` - The time when this resource was created.
+An RFC3339 formatted datetime string such as `2016-08-25T21:10:29.600Z`.
-* `time_updated` - The time of the last Connection resource details update.
-An RFC3339 formatted datetime string.
+* `time_updated` - The time when this resource was updated.
+An RFC3339 formatted datetime string such as `2016-08-25T21:10:29.600Z`.
+* `username` - The username (credential) used when creating or updating this resource.
-* `vault_details` - Oracle Cloud Infrastructure Vault details to store migration and connection credentials secrets
+* `vault_id` - Oracle Cloud Infrastructure resource ID.
-	* `compartment_id` - OCID of the compartment where the secret containing the credentials will be created.
-	* `key_id` - OCID of the vault encryption key
-	* `vault_id` - OCID of the vault